 The “it’s not my job” mentality

 There’s a laundry list of reasons that in-house software projects typically have low accountability, but the biggest one is that they’re often voluntary side projects that pull people away from their regular work.
 While the goal is to always work quickly, this distraction method can end up taking maybe ten times longer than it would with a contracted team, again reducing the benefits of keeping the project in-house.
 You can’t hold your regular employees accountable to get the software developed on time because it’s not their number one priority; it’s not their main job.
-With a vendor, you get a budget, a timeline, and a throat to choke when your deadline arrives.
+With a vendor, you get a budget, a timeline, and a dependable team whom you can trust when a deadline is looming in front of you.

 Great software development is part art, part science

 While it’s true that business leaders have the most knowledge about their specific industry, this doesn’t directly translate to building great software.
 Unless you are an honest-to-goodness tech company, it doesn’t make much sense to tackle it on your own.
 Think about it like this: you generally understand how your body works but you would never attempt to perform surgery without a license and years of experience to back it up.
 While building great software (with equally great UX) is not a life-or-death matter, it is absolutely a science unto itself that needs to be aligned to its business goals.
 When designers, data scientists, developers, and programmers work together (as they do in top-notch tech companies), they can easily deliver your vision in a satisfying way for the people who need to use it on a daily basis.

 Technology is constantly changing, and so are user expectations